Intermediate Type I

 WEEK I

-Next, create a specimen slide that includes every character of the typeface, uppercase and lowercase, including punctuation.
+Slide 2: Next, create a specimen slide that includes every character of the typeface, uppercase and lowercase, including punctuation.
 This doesn’t have to be overly designed.
 Make the letters as large as you can, black text on white.

-Include a portrait of your person.
+Slide 3: Include a portrait of your person.
 Choose your typeface wisely.
 If in doubt, pick something classic and well drawn.

 DELIVERABLES